DanteSpard4/logging-aop/README.md

 </plugin>
 ```

-> **Note:** It is necessary to compile the project with this plugin to enable AspectJ weaving.
+> **Note:** You must compile the project with this plugin before running your application, otherwise the aspects for logging will not be applied.

 ### SLF4J Backend Requirement